-The concept of Japanese hospitality, otherwise known as omotenashi (お持て成し), has come to light recently due to its use in the Tokyo Olympics 2020 talks.
+The concept of Japanese hospitality, otherwise known as omotenashi (お持て成し), has come to light recently.
 Though translated simply as hospitality, the word omotenashi has a meaning deeply rooted in the Japanese psyche.
 It’s not simply being kind to guests, pouring tea, or cheerily saying hello and goodbye.
 Its history supposedly traces back to the grandfather of the Japanese tea ceremony, Sen no Rikyu (千利休), who in his teachings, says each tea ceremony is “ichigo ichie”—a once in a lifetime experience.

 With this idea, each meeting with a guest is a once in a lifetime experience, and every moment should be honored.
 The host makes the guest feel as important and welcome as possible—expecting nothing in return.

 In a Japanese tea ceremony, the host prepares every minute detail in order to create an unforgettable experience for the guest.
 The detail goes beyond the western idea of making sure the guest knows how much effort goes into preparation, and into the invisible.
 Little details like picking the correct flowers to match the guest’s personality, confections for the season, or pointing the cup in the correct direction for the guest all matter—even if the guest doesn’t take notice.

 This kind of care and attention to detail in one specific situation is a perfect microcosm of how Japanese culture sees hospitality.
 Step into a hotel and see the guest slippers always pointed in a direction allowing a guest to immediately take off his/her shoes and slip into them.
 Watch as a cashier turns cash upright so it’s not upside down to the customer.
 Notice how, when receiving a paper, it is always turned so one can immediately read it, and always given with two hands.